microsoftgraph/microsoft-graph-docs-contrib/concepts/change-notifications-delivery-event-hubs.md

 This section guides you through how to migrate your existing Event Hubs with SAS authentication to Microsoft Entra ID RBAC authentication. *Use the same event hub namespace that you used with the SAS authentication, either via Azure CLI or the Azure portal.*

 1. Under the same event hub namespace that you're using for your existing subscription, create a new event hub.
 1. Create a new subscription with the same details as the existing one, except using the new event hub's name from the preceding step in the URL.
-See [Create the subscription: Using RBAC](#create-the-subscription) for more details.
+For more information, see [Create the subscription: Using RBAC](#create-the-subscription).

 You'll receive notifications on the new event hub.
 You can validate if the traffic looks similar to the old subscription by inspecting the **Messages** chart for the event hub.
 Also validate for any errors or failures in receiving notifications.

-Once you validate that you're receiving notifications and the new event hub works correctly, you can delete the old subscription, the old event hub, and SAS-based authentication and start using the new one.
+After you validate that you're receiving notifications and the new event hub works correctly, you can delete the old subscription, the old event hub, and SAS-based authentication and start using the new one.

 #### Receive notifications